 I do know this is a Game Preview Program title and is not a final version, but I believe it has been one of the worst launches on the Preview history… performance wise.

 Taking a look back in time, you could see how all the hype in the world was on PUBG Xbox launch… There was a great marketing campaign done and everyone was happy and excited.

 Once it launched, the very first build was basically broken (something you shouldn’t expect, not even for a first preview build) and full of bugs.
 I can understand the occasional bug, even now, but there is still a ton of improvements that need to occur; it’s been out for enough time now and has sold well enough to start delivering what it has to.

-As a consumer, I have all the right in the world to speak about a product I’ve purchased, and as a journalist it’s just a call of duty.
+As a consumer, I have all the right in the world to speak about a product I’ve purchased, and as a journalist, it’s just a call of duty.
 My impressions overall are pretty negative and I even feel disappointed as of now.
-To be honest, I was expecting more support and less bugs, also more optimization and stability as it should be.
+To be honest, I was expecting more support and fewer bugs, also more optimization and stability as it should be.

 The game having such issues makes me wonder if it will ever make it to the end in a healthy condition.
 If having it completely fixed can be achieved with time, what is taking so long then?
 I’m just demanding more stability, a decent one at least.
 I can get used to waiting a couple of seconds for textures to load right after the drop, but getting kicked out or lag is wearing my patience and trust off.

 Despite what I’ve written so far, I’m a big Microsoft, Xbox and PUBG fan, and that won’t ever stop me from giving my thoughts by talking what I consider facts with the only purpose of demanding results.
 PUBG has given me some intense moments, after all, I can’t deny that.
 But, as much fun as this game can potentially deliver, if frustration is kept guaranteed on every match, maybe it’s time to drop off a 60 fps flying bus instead.